bitrise-io/devcenter/_articles/en/team-management/organizations/saml-sso-in-organizations.md

 #### If you are a Workspace owner

-1. Go to your Org’s profile page.
+1. Go to your Workspace’s profile page.
 2. Click the **Group** tab on the left menu and look for the SAML users group, where you can check and manage your SAML users.
 3. Alternatively, click the **People** tab on the left menu to check the Workspace member’s SAML SSO status, such as Workspace members can do.
    You can also navigate to this page from the **Single Sign-On** page by clicking on the **Review Users** buttons.![](/img/org-owner-single-sign-on.jpg)